 Karen qualified as an educationalist in 1984 before working for a number of voluntary and statutory organisations in the UK and overseas.
 She devised and delivered the education and community service at Hat Works Museum in Stockport before moving into marketing and fundraising for various arts organisations in the North West.
 She joined Being There in 2003 as Marketing & Fundraising Manager, becoming Operations Manager in February 2006.
 When Keith was recruited to overall Operations Manager in 2008 Karen moved to a communications and development role.

 Suzanne joined the Being There team in January 2016 after previously working for a national mentoring and befriending project.
 Suzanne has supported volunteers in a range of roles and also provided emotional support to those facing difficult and personal challenges.
 Suzanne feels it is important to give those facing a life limiting illness positivity, encouragement and empowerment and has seen firsthand the positive changes for those who have been supported to take control of their own lives.
-Suzanne is looking forward to the challenge of developing a new ‘Being There’ service in Tameside whilst supporting the existing successful service in Salford.
+Suzanne is looking forward to the challenge of developing a new ‘Being There’ service in Tameside and Glossop whilst supporting the existing successful service in Salford.

 In her spare time Suzanne volunteers for a local residents group working to create a green environment for the benefit of the community and also enjoys fundraising for charity.
 Suzanne has completed 5 and 10K charity runs for Cancer Research UK and also ‘Tough Mudder’ raising funds for Help for Heroes.

-Volunteers Manager – Being There Manchester
+Branch Manager – Being There Manchester

 Rebecca enjoys working at Being There because every day is different and she finds great satisfaction in knowing she is helping to reduce stress for people by arranging transport to hospital appointments or just being somebody they can talk to.